grafana/agent/docs/sources/flow/reference/components/discovery.file.md

 ### Basic file discovery

-This example discovers targets from a single file, scrapes them, and writes metrics to a Prometheus remote write endpoint.
+The following example discovers targets from a single file, scrapes them, and writes metrics to a Prometheus remote write endpoint.

 ```river
 discovery.file "example" {